Photographer Jooney Woodward captures the haunting beauty of Western Ireland.

-To photograph a travel story that's about Ireland on the surface—but is really about the dark chapter in a marriage—it helps when the weather cooperates.
-And, while shooting Why Western Ireland Is the Best Place to Be Sad, "it was pouring the majority of the time," said photographer Jooney Woodward.
+To photograph a travel story that’s about Ireland on the surface—but is really about the dark chapter in a marriage—it helps when the weather cooperates.
+And, while shooting on assignment for a feature story in our March/April 2017 issue, “it was pouring the majority of the time,” photographer Jooney Woodward says.

 Here are the images she captured between deluges.